oncleben31/pypool-pump/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **PyPoolPump** is a python module providing classes for computing the duration needed for a swimming pool filtering pump.
+This module will provide methods to define the filtering daily schedule.

 Each classes is an implementation of a different algorithm found when searching Internet to find best way to compute the filtering pump duration.